EC-labs/cec-tutorials/prometheus/README.md

       "type": "timeseries"
     }
   ],
-  "refresh": "",
+  "refresh": "10s",
-  "schemaVersion": 38,
+  "schemaVersion": 39,
-  "style": "dark",
   "tags": [],
   "templating": {
     "list": []
   },
   "time": {
-    "from": "now-12h",
+    "from": "now-15m",
     "to": "now"
   },
   "timepicker": {},
   "timezone": "",
   "title": "Deployment Cost",
   "uid": "b2ce7b20-b098-485a-a8e9-e52541fd2e7e",
-  "version": 6,
+  "version": 2,
   "weekStart": ""
 }
 ```

-You should now see 2 visualizations, albeit with an error.
-To fix the error,
-edit each of the visualizations, and change the data source to the one you just
-created, update the query by adding or removing any white-space, and click the
-refresh button at the top right corner of the visualization.
-The graph data
-should now become available.
+We should then just add the prometheus datasource and the dashboard should
+display some visualisations.

 The following queries provide you with some insight with regards to the total
 compute and memory costs of your infrastructure, which are also the queries